Drunella/u5remastered/README.md

 `build/u5remastered.d81`.

 ## Maps
 To create Ultima V maps run the following command.
-You need python pillow to create maps.
+You need python pillow and PyXAML to create maps.

 ```
 make pngs